zesk/build/docs/tools/identical.md

 - Two code instances with the same token were found which were not identical
 - Two code instances with the same token were found which have different line counts

 This is best used as a pre-commit check, for example.
-Wink.
+Wink!

 - Location: `bin/build/tools/identical/check.sh`